Did you know that to keep functioning well, your washing machine needs regular home cleaning?

 Front loader detergent trays and rubber seals often collect dirt and grime and need to be cleaned by hand.

 However if your seals are broken or any other issues we can repair your washing machine, so just contact us at Nation Wide Appliance Repairs and we can diagnose the problem and fix it.

 If you have a front loader, your machine will come with instructions on how to remove the detergent tray.
 Don’t worry if you’ve lost these, most are available online through a simple google search.
 Take it off, soak it in warm water and give it a thorough clean.
 I use an old toothbrush to get rid of any clogged powder and grime, and then the tray through the dishwasher.

 Wipe the rubber seals

-The rubber seal around the door of the machine is prone to build up of dirt.
+The rubber seal around the door of the machine is prone to a build-up of dirt.
 Use a damp cloth to wipe thoroughly around the seal.
-If there is visible mould, add a little vinegar to the cloth.
+If there is visible mold, add a little vinegar to the cloth.
 Gently lift the rubber from the metal and get into the cracks – this is where the built-up dirt residue is most likely to be.
-An extra tip – always leave the washing machine door open between washes to keep air flowing and stop mould forming.
+An extra tip – always leave the washing machine door open between washes to keep air flowing and stop mold forming.

 And that’s it!
 Repeat this process every couple of months to keep your machine functioning well and smell-free.